prody/ProDy/doc/tutorial.rst

-Upon completion of the tutorial, user is referred to :ref:`examples` section that gives more specific and comprehensive usage examples, and also to :ref:`howtos` section that elaborates on important features of ProDy.
+Upon completion of the tutorial, user is referred to :ref:`examples` section that gives more specific and comprehensive usage examples, and also to :ref:`reference` section for documentation of all ProDy classes and functions.

 Command line usage
 ===============================================================================